soup-bowl/opensim-sandbox/standalone-wordpress/readme.md

 # OpenSimulator - Standalone + WordPress

-This runs the same expertiment as the [Standalone instance](../standalone), but couples with an instance of WordPress that can manage the userbase via XMLRPC.
+This runs the same experiment as the [Standalone instance](../standalone), but couples with an instance of WordPress that can manage the userbase via XMLRPC.

 **Check the repository root readme for answers to most questions.**